Dhanushkodi Sivanandhan

-During his tenure he was involved in crushing a major part of the underworld and helped establishing training centres, schools, canteens, gymnasiums and officers’ club- all with state of the art infrastructure.
-He was also responsible for providing the youth of the city an online portal for better communication.
+During his tenure as CP, Nagpur, Thane and Mumbai he helped establishing training centres, schools, canteens, gymnasiums and officers’ club- all with state of the art infrastructure for the welfare of the policemen.
+He provided the youth of the city an online portal for better communication called copconnect.com and created an online portal for the safety of senior citizens called humarisuraksha.com.